By Laura J. Mixon

 What with all that blinding energy roiling around him—the alternating waves of heat and frigid cold; the hiss and fizzle and faint tinge of burning hair—and given what had just happened with Lucas and the flame-nado just now—the inherent whimsy of John’s appearance didn’t quite cancel out the fear in his team mates’ hearts.

 But it was John.
 Who’d never hurt a flea.
 He was the kind of guy who, if you had to pick one person to have terrifying super powers, you’d pick him, because he was such a softie.
 Somehow, his puppy-like air assuaged the others’ concerns.
 So they all forgave him for terrifying them—twice.
 And once it was safe to approach, they came up and punched him in the shoulder and complimented him on his choice of handle.
 (Other than Lucas, of course.
-And the bartender, who was scowling at him for causing a ruckus.)
+And the bartender, who was scowling at him for upsetting the other customers, who were calling for their checks and grabbing their coats.)

 Talisha came over once things had settled down.
 She was sipping at her drink.
 Knowing her, probably just tonic water and lime.